April is Stress Awareness Month

 The old adage states that only two things are certain: death and taxes.
 But there is actually a third guaranteed factor in modern life: stress.
 Stress has become so commonplace for many people that April has been designated as Stress Awareness Month.
 This is the perfect time to focus your attention on yourself and handling the daily stresses that send your blood pressure through the roof and cause your eye to twitch.
-Here are some tips to recognizing the stressors in your life and how to do something about them before it gets too bad.
+Here are some tips for recognizing the stressors in your life and how to do something about them before it gets too bad.

 One of the things you need to recognize is that stress doesn’t just influence you mentally, but physically as well.
 Too much stress in your life can cause a variety of physical ailments such as stomachaches and even ulcers as well as serious headaches and depression.
 One of the most significant areas that many people don’t think about is sleep.
 If you are too stressed out, you may wind up with serious sleeping disorders that keep you from getting a good night’s rest.
 If that happens, the other physical problems associated with stress will only be exacerbated, leading to a never-ending cycle.